posch/generate-random-numbers/README.md

 # How long does it take to create a file with 6M random numbers?

+A performance comparison of ad-hoc programs in several languages that generate floating point random numbers.

+C, OCaml, gawk, Fortran are fast.
+Python and Ruby are fast, too. nim, Haskell, Scala, and guile are surprisingly slow.

 Language | Compiler/Interpreter | Version   | Runtime
 ---------|----------------------|-----------|--------
 C        | gcc                  | 9.3.0     | 1.458s